Rules for the 2016 Haunted Classic

 8. If you want a US Club player to play on a USYSA registered team you must card the US Club player as a USYSA player to your USYSA roster or use a USYSA tournament guest player card.
 If you want a USYSA registered player to play on a US Club team you must card the USYSA player under the US Club system.

-We will not have on site registration this year so all registration must be sent by mail or electronically
+We will not have on site registration so all registration must be sent electronically

 FOREIGN TEAMS - For a team coming from a CONCACAF nation: